Trust and asset protection

 For assets that do not have a title document (from any household items with monetary value to sentimental items) you simply need to write down that you want to transfer them to the trust.

 It is vitally important that an experienced trust solicitor assists you with creating a trust.
 Our team will help you with the precise language needed for a trust agreement and advise you on the responsibilities of trustees.

 If you are thinking about setting up a trust or appointing guardians, then we are the trusted name for this kind of legal work in the region.

-After all, this department is lead by Michael Sandler, our Senior Partner, who few lawyers in the country can equal when it comes to such matters, which makes him one of the region’s most respected experts.
+After all, this department is lead by Michael Sandler, our Senior Partner, who few lawyers in the country can equal when it comes to such matters, which makes him one of the region’s most respected trust solicitors.

 Way back in the 1970s Michael’s career started in this area of law.
 Through over 40 years of changes of legislation, his knowledge has expanded and he has helped all our legal team learn from these many years of experience.

-Please contact our team at Keoghs, Nicholls, Lindsell and Harris LLP today and one of our friendly experts will be happy to help.
+Whichever office you choose, be it Altrincham, or Stockport , our experienced team of Michael Sandler, Victoria Kaufman, and Karen Leach will provide reliable advice, support and will work in your and your family’s best interests.
+Please contact our team at Keoghs, Nicholls, Lindsell and Harris LLP today on 0161 928 9321 and one of our friendly experts will be happy to help.

 Our trust solicitors provide a bespoke high quality professional service.
 It is therefore important that we see our clients in person both at the start of the case and from time to time thereafter.
 Due to logistical and time constraints for both clients and ourselves, as a general rule most of our clients are based in the North West predominantly Cheshire, North Wales, South and West Yorkshire and Staffordshire.